Vernacular structures refer to the structures constructed by the people living in a locality. It is also called architecture without an architect.

 Ceilings are mostly built in the form of cupolas and vaults, walls are usually thick and windows have to be made in small sizes.
 The reasons should be sought in the common factors mentioned and explained before.

-In addition to the general features of architecture in the Iranian plateau, there are special structures built that need to be referred here:
+In addition to the general features of architecture in the Iranian plateau, there are special structures built that need to be referred to here:

 The main issue was to build as many pigeon nests inside as possible with the least materials.